 Before we look at ways of improving digital migration, it’s important to understand its meaning.
 It’s a broad term that alludes to the transformation of services from traditional paper and in-person methods to online and digital ones.
 In banking, this often encompasses mobile applications and online banking.

 The shift has been taking place since these technologies were developed but has sped up in recent years.
 That was especially true in 2020 and 2021, during the COVID-19 pandemic.
 Suddenly, a trip to the bank was no longer seemingly old-fashioned, but also not entirely unsafe.
 Self-isolation rules and restrictions may have even made visiting your local branch impossible.

+As with many things, however, that was amplified in 2020 with the outbreak of covid-19.
 A JP Morgan study found that 54% of consumers said they used more digital banking tools in 2020 than they did in 2019.
 This trend is expected to continue, despite the continued easing of restrictions.
 Consumers are wising up to the convenience of online banking.
 45% even went as far as to say they now exclusively interact with their bank through digital channels.